DaAlbrecht/thesis-TEKO/content/Research.typ

 the exchange type.
 For an overview of the different exchange types, see @exchange-types.

-Consumers have two options for interacting with queues: they can either passively subscribe to one or many queues and receive messages as they arrive, or they can actively fetch messages from the queue when they choose to do so.
+Consumers have two options for interacting with queues: they can either passively subscribe to one or multiple queues and receive messages as they arrive, or they can actively fetch messages from the queue when they choose to do so.

 == Exchange<exchange>